-While Gross Margin was maintained at last year's level of 60.8%, a number of factors contributed to this with supplier price increases and increased discounting being offset by a stronger Australian Dollar and retail price increases.
-While operating expenses increased due to the opening of new stores and inflationary pressures, as a percent to sales they decreased from 48.4% last year to 46.4% this year illustrating management's focus on managing costs in line with sales growth and also economies of scale benefits as the Company grows.
+Gross Margin remained solid at 60.4% and whilst slightly lower than last year's 60.8%, was a very satisfactory result given the weaker AUD, pressures from supplier price increases and increased discounting in the highly competitive market.

+While operating expenses increased due to the opening of new stores and inflationary pressures, as a percentage to sales they decreased from 46.4% in fiscal 2013 to 45.3% this year, illustrating management's continued focus on controlling costs in line with sales growth and also economies of scale benefits as the Company grows.